Coder731/Build-a-News-App-With-React-React-Tutorial-For-Beginners-following-tutorial/README.md

 - Tested App.js using npm start, per procedure in previous note as in [Video Tutorial just before @ 8:48](https://youtu.be/jTk6XP4IgGs?t=528)
     - Duplicated and modified return block of code in App.js
         - Added if statement to code
         - second block - modified - used to handle if no data received
+    - Debug: Add else statement to second block

 ## Bugs
 ### Resolved